Pride Month: What It Means to be an Ally

 June is Pride Month!
-What began as a day to commemorate the 1969 Stonewall Riots in New York City, a tipping point for the LGBT rights movement in the United States, has grown into a month-long celebration of equality, visibility, and diversity.
+What began as a day to commemorate the 1969 Stonewall Riots in New York City, a tipping point for the LGBTQ rights movement in the United States, has grown into a month-long celebration of equality, visibility, and diversity.
 It is a month to reflect on social and political advances, including the anniversary of the Supreme Court decision legalizing same-sex marriage in all 50 states, but also a time to remind ourselves of the work that still has to be done.
-As allies we join our neighbors in the movement towards equality.
+As allies, we join our neighbors in the movement towards equality.

 Are you an ally?